 Farewell to India

-Governor-General of the Dominion of India
+and first Governor-General of the Dominion of India

 Edwina at the official "farewell" dinner